Jonny Maxted: Exeter City

 After failing to agree a new contract with Accrington, it was confirmed on 28 June 2019 that he would join Exeter City on 1 July 2019.
 He was nominated for January 2020 EFL League Two player of the month after keeping four consecutive clean sheets in the league.
 On 29 June 2020 he played for Exeter City in the behind closed doors League Two play-off final because of the COVID-19 pandemic at Wembley Stadium, missing out on promotion to League One with a 4–0 defeat to Northampton Town.

 Northampton Town

 On 12 May 2021 it was announced that he would leave Exeter at the end of the season, following the expiry of his contract.
 On 24 June 2021 it was announced that he would sign for Northampton Town.
 He was released by Northampton at the end of the 2022–23 season.

 Newport County

 On 28 July 2023, Maxted signed for Newport County.
 On 29 August 2023 Maxted made his debut for Newport in the starting line-up for the EFL Cup 1–1 draw against Brentford of the Premier League, which Brentford won on penalties.
 Maxted was released by Newport County at the end of the 2023–24 season.

 Brackley Town

 In June 2024 Maxted joined Brackley Town.
+He moved on loan to Oxford City in January 2026, being recalled in February.

+Oxford City

+On 27 May 2026, Maxted returned to National League North club Oxford City on a permanent deal following his loan spell the previous season.